Class Block

 Returns the size of the block.

-The size of the block is the minimum rectangle which the block can be placed in,
+The size of the block is the minimum rectangle which the block can be

 in the form of a table

-{ x = width, y = height }
+{ x = width, y = height }.Parameters:

 - includePad